lrrfantasy/my_shell_commands/README.markdown

 ##random

-This is to generating a random number using $RANDOM.
+Generating a random number using $RANDOM.

 `random`: generate a random number between 0 and 32767